HelenLloydJeng/Milestone-Project-1/README.md

 2. Each project should have concise summaries, images, and descriptions.

 ### 📝 **Task List**
-- [ ] Design and implement sections for Plays, Writing, and Teaching Projects.
+- [x ] Design and implement sections for Plays, Writing, and Teaching Projects.
-- [ ] Use multimedia elements (images, videos) to enhance each project entry.
+- [ x] Use multimedia elements (images, videos) to enhance each project entry.
-- [ ] Create interactive elements to improve navigation and user experience.
+- [ x] Create interactive elements to improve navigation and user experience.

 ## **User Story 6: Promote Workshops and Events**
 **Objective:** Share information about workshops and creative events with a wider audience.